saiftynet/particles/README.md

 # Particles

-Pure Perl terminal based simulations simulations for particle motion
+Pure Perl terminal based simulations simulations for particle motion, cellular automata etc.  using ASCII characters and also methods using Braille Characters

 ### Sandfall